AirPorter

 final designs

-Users receive real-time visual and audio notifications about flight statuses, gate changes, security wait times, and more.
+Users receive real-time updates and notifications about flight status, gate changes, and security wait times, ensuring they are always equipped with the information needed to make informed decisions.

 Skip the Lines, Save Time